Chat with us, powered by LiveChat

 The Flag of Peru

 The triband red and white striped flag of Peru has seen many variations since the colonial days of Spanish led Peru.
 In 1820 the struggle for independence was in full swing and a British born general who fought in many of the South American revolutions raised the first known flag that was not Spanish.
-It was this navy blue flag with the sun in the center to represent the Inca sun god called Inti.
+It was a navy blue flag with the sun in the center to represent the Inca sun god called Inti.

-This flag’s life was short-lived as the first flag was officially made to represent the Republic of Peru.
+This flag’s life was short-lived as soon after, the first flag was officially made to represent the Republic of Peru.
 This flag was diagonally quartered and made from red and white.
 The origin of the color selection is somewhat debated.
 One account says that the creator, General José de San Martín, was inspired by the flamingos he saw when he first arrived in Peru.
 Other accounts say that the colors were taken from other South American flags because San Martin was inspired by their deeper meaning.

 In 1822 the flag changed and began to take a look similar to the Argentinian flag.
 At the time, this was quite reasonable due to how difficult it was to create the previous flag with a more complicated pattern and symbol.